 Balance in Life

 Founded by former General Surgery Residency Program Director Ralph Greco in 2011, our Balance in Life (BIL) Program was established to address the physical, psychological, professional, and social wellbeing of general surgery residents at Stanford.
-In addition to social events such as the annual team-building retreat for residents, mainstays of the program include confidential group sessions for each PG class.
-These sessions, which are facilitated by a trained psychologist, have been expanded to include all Department of Surgery residents.

 Staff Wellness Programs

 Stanford BeWell is a university-wide program for the community.
 All benefits-elegible staff members may participate.
 In addition to earning up to $560 in a taxable incentive, employees also receive discounted fitness classes, access to free Stanford athletic events, workshops, personal training sessions and additional perks.

 The Faculty Staff Help Center (FSHC) provides the following counseling and support services to faculty, staff and their families.

 - Professional and confidential counseling, consultation, and training for both personal and workplace issues

 - Workshops and peer support groups that address a variety of issues

 - Support for departments to address issues including grief in the workplace; managing stress and change; communicating with tact and skill; and communication and/or inter-departmental difficulties.